Poseidon-ZKP/merkle-forest/README.md

 # ZK-Friendly Elastic Anonymous Group for Semaphore and More

+We present EAS (ZK-Friendly Elastic Anonymous Group) based on a novel data structure - Merkle Forest.
+EAS can scale semaphore group to billions of users without increasing the proving time and the proving key size.
+EAS's core idea is the seperation of group size and anonymity guarantee.
+After using EAS in Semaphore,
+1. with elastic (possibly unlimited) group size without increasing proving key size and prover time
+2. with elastic anonymity guarantee and allow the client to make the prover time / anonymity guarantee trade-off

 ## Background
 [Semaphore](https://semaphore.appliedzkp.org/) is ZKP-powered protocol that allows users to:
 * Prove their membership of a group